Mystik Dan

 Mystik Dan (foaled March 4, 2021) is an American Thoroughbred racehorse.
 Jockeyed by Brian Hernandez Jr., he won the 2024 Kentucky Derby by a nose, beating Sierra Leone and Forever Young with a time of 2:03.34.

 Background

-Mystik Dan is a bay colt bred in Kentucky by Lance Gasaway and Daniel Hamby.
+Mystik Dan is a bay stallion bred in Kentucky by Lance Gasaway and Daniel Hamby.
 His name is derived by a combination of Hamby's father's first name (Dan) with his father's first business venture (Mystik Tape).
-He is a descendent of Darley Arabian.

 Mystik Dan's dam Ma'am was bought by trainer Kenneth McPeek for the owners and he recommended the mating of Goldencents to her.
 The colt was foaled at his Magdalena Farm near Lexington.
 Goldencents, a two-time Grade 1 Breeders' Cup Dirt Mile winner, stands for $10,000 at Spendthrift Farm in Kentucky (2024).

 Stud

 It was announced that the conclusion of Mystik Dan's racing career he would stand at Airdrie Stud in Kentucky.
 His initial stud fee would be $15,000.